emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 validation may be delayed.
 However, once the onboarding has taken place, the validation steps described below MUST still be performed.

-In all other cases, the EAP peer MUST validate the server certicate.
+In all other cases, the EAP peer MUST validate the server certificate.
 This validation is done in the same manner as is done for EAP-TLS, which is discussed in {{RFC9190}} Section 5.3 and in {{RFC5216}} Section 5.3.
 Further guidance on server certificate validation can be found in